wcrowell/cas-functional-tests/README.md

 # There are 3 branches:

-1) master: Runs an embedded Jetty container and deploys cas-server-webapp and cas-management-webapp.
+# 1) master: Runs an embedded Jetty container and deploys cas-server-webapp and cas-management-webapp.
 Then runs tests against CAS.
-2) *4.2.x_without_embedded_container: Runs tests against CAS 4.2.x without firing up an embedded container.
+# 2) *4.2.x_without_embedded_container: Runs tests against CAS 4.2.x without firing up an embedded container.
-3) *5.0.x: Runs tests against CAS 5.0.x without starting up an embedded container.
+# 3) *5.0.x: Runs tests against CAS 5.0.x without starting up an embedded container.

-* - You must setup an embedded container with cas-server-webapp, cas-management-webapp, and protected-web-app.
+* You must setup an embedded container with cas-server-webapp, cas-management-webapp, and protected-web-app.

 # To run:
-master: gradle clean farmIntegrationTest 4.2.x_without_embedded_container: gradle clean test 5.0.x: gradle clena test
+# master: gradle clean farmIntegrationTest
+# 4.2.x_without_embedded_container: gradle clean test
+# 5.0.x: gradle clean test

 Eventually, master will be moved to a branch called 4.2.x_embedded_container and the 5.0.x branch will be moved to master.